-WordPress has become one of the most powerful, simplest, and widely used website and blogging Content Management System (or CMS).
-The compelling reason behind WordPress’s popularity is a powerful plugin architecture and a template system.
+WordPress has become one of the most powerful, simplest, and widely used website and blogging Content Management Systems (or CMS).
+The compelling reason behind WordPress’s popularity is its powerful plugin architecture and template system.
 In this guide, you will also learn different methods to Install WordPress Plugins.

 Nowadays, WordPress covers more than 33% of all the websites in the Internet world.

 Let’s first grasp the basic concept behind the WordPress plugin and how it’s useful for web developers to quickly develop a website or blogging site.

 As the name suggests, a Plug-in is a separately developed and tested software component that Plugs-Into an existing running application which in this case is a WordPress website or blog.